msk-mind/luna/docs/quickstart.rst

 These set of notebook tutorials walk you through analysis workflows.
 A static version of the notebook :ref:`Tutorials` is also available on the documentation site for your reference.

-1. Clone the Git Repository
+1. Clone the git repository
 ---------------------------
 .. code-block::